bomonike/bomonike.github.io/singularity.md

 ## Making Money

 What can you do to survive or even thrive in the Age of AI Singularity?

 Logic?
 Imagination?
 Creativity?

-1. Build AI and robots for OpenAI, Amazon, Microsoft, Google, Meta, Anthropic, Perpexity, etc.
+1. Build AI and robots for OpenAI, Amazon, Microsoft, Google, Meta, Anthropic, Perpexity, abacus.ai, scale.ai, Tesla, etc. PROTIP: Programming and IT is not the only job within AI companies.

+   o3 scored among the top 10 contestants in <a target="_blank" href="https://codeforces.com">Codeforces.com</a> competitive programming solving complex problems under time constraints (2.5 hours).

-1. Help others make use of AI and robots.
+1. Help others make use of AI and robots by getting ahead of changes and organizing knowledge for others.

+   The GUI with AI is trending toward "low code" or "no code" (clickable) specification.

 1. "Universal Basic Income" is often touted as a solution to mass human unemployment.

-   The danger of relying on handouts is that this can quicky lead to the rationale of eliminating the elderly and others who are not "contributing" to increasing profitability.
+   The danger of "handouts" is that it can quicky lead to the rationale of eliminating the elderly and others who are not "contributing" to increasing profitability.

+   "I visualize a time when we will be to robots what dogs are to humans, and I'm rooting for the machines." -- Claude Shannon (1916-2001)

-   Elon Musk's elmination of 80% of the workforce within Twitter within days of his acquisition is a harbinger of such thinking.
+   Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of such thinking.

 2. <strong>Sell to the corporate rich</strong>.
 Be an artisan to apply the fine-motor <strong>dexterity</strong> which robots have not yet achieved, such as being a robot repairman or worker creating luxury goods for luxury brands such as Hermes, Gucci, Louis Vuitton, etc.

    There are a limited number of artisan jobs.
    Eventually, robots will create and repair other robots.
    Over time, there will be less and less superrich.

 3. Achieve <strong>self-sufficiency</strong> by producing your own food on your own homestead.

    This is difficult, so requires collaboration with other like-minded people.
 Amish communities are an example of this.

 4. Participate in <strong>underground ("extra legal")</strong> enterprises not subject to governmental authorities.

 HKPCt&H!=NztN`Yelhd